View XML QR Code

 Arrangement

-The materials are organized in the following series:
+The materials are arranged in six series:

-• Series A: "Going Places" - Autobiographical Scrapbook Binders
+• Series A: "Going Places" - autobiographical scrapbook binders

-• Series B: Other Scrapbooks and Binders [Not from the "Going Places series"]
+• Series B: Other scrapbooks and binders [Not from the "Going Places series"]

 • Series C: Images

-• Series D: Antarctica Expedition
+• Series D: Antarctica expedition

-• Series E: Materials from Crick's Colleagues at the Oregon Journal and the Oregonian - all taken from Acc.
+• Series E: Materials from Crick's colleagues at the Oregon Journal and the Oregonian - all taken from Acc.
 29103

 Acquisition Information